 2 car bombs leave scores of casualties at an intersection in Somalia's capital

-MOGADISHU, Somalia — Two car bombs exploded Saturday at a busy junction in Somalia's capital near key government offices, leaving "scores of civilian casualties," police told state media.
+MOGADISHU, Somalia — Two car bombs exploded Saturday at a busy junction in Somalia's capital near key government offices, leaving "scores of civilian casualties" including children, national police said.
 The attack came five years after a massive blast at the same location.

 An Associated Press journalist at the scene saw "many" bodies and said they appeared to be civilians traveling on public transport.
-He said the second blast occurred in front of a busy restaurant.
-Images from the scene showed crushed tuk-tuks and other vehicles.
+He said the second blast occurred in front of a busy restaurant during lunchtime.
+The blasts left crushed tuk-tuks and other vehicles in an area of many restaurants and hotels.

-The director of the Aamin ambulance service told the AP they had collected many wounded or killed.
-One of the ambulances responding to the attack was destroyed by the second blast, Abdulkadir Adan added in a tweet.
+The Aamin ambulance service told the AP they had collected at least 35 wounded.
+One of the ambulances responding to the attack was destroyed by the second blast, director Abdulkadir Adan added in a tweet.

-The Somali Journalists Syndicate said one journalist was killed and two others wounded.
+"I was 100 meters away when the second blast occurred," witness Abdirazak Hassan said.
+"I couldn't count the bodies on the ground due to the (number of) fatalities."
+He said the first blast hit the perimeter wall of the education ministry, where street vendors and money changers were located.

-Al-Shabab often targets high-profile locations.
-Saturday's blast occurred near the education ministry, which the extremists stormed in 2015, and the foreign ministry.
+The Somali Journalists Syndicate, citing colleagues and police, said one journalist was killed and two others wounded by the second blast while rushing to the scene of the first.

 Somalia's government has been engaged in a high-profile new offensive against the extremist group that the United States has described as one of al-Qaida's deadliest organizations.
-Somalia's president has described it as "total war" against the extremists, who control large parts of central and southern Somalia and have been the target of scores of U.S. airstrikes in recent years.
+President Hassan Sheikh Mohamud has described it as "total war" against the extremists, who control large parts of central and southern Somalia and have been the target of scores of U.S. airstrikes in recent years.

 The extremists have responded by killing prominent clan leaders in an apparent effort to dissuade support for that government offensive.